arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Finally, despite numerous scenarios where equivalent outbreak detection accuracy could be achieved, under regimes with high levels of dynamical noise, imperfect tests were not able to appropriately distinguish between outbreak and non-outbreak periods.
 In these situations, the added complexity from large numbers of false positive test results likely warrants a different decision criteria than a binary detection threshold.
-As an example, Médecins Sans Frontières (MSF) routinely respond to measles outbreaks and differentiate their outbreak detection criteria by the recency and completeness of Supplemental Immunization Activities (SIAs) and vaccination coverage within a region, as well as the source of the "test positives", relying on a higher (set of) threshold(s) for clinically suspected cases than for IgM positive test results @danetInvestigatingMeaslesOutbreak.
+As an example, Médecins Sans Frontières (MSF) routinely responds to measles outbreaks and differentiates its outbreak detection criteria by the recency and completeness of Supplemental Immunization Activities (SIAs) and vaccination coverage within a region, as well as the source of the "test positives", relying on a higher (set of) threshold(s) for clinically suspected cases than for IgM positive test results @danetInvestigatingMeaslesOutbreak.
 Similarly, the optimal threshold depends heavily on the costs ascribed to incorrect actions, be that failing to detect an outbreak or incorrectly mounting a response for an outbreak that does not exist.
 In the simulations we have weighted them equally (as the system's accuracy is defined as the arithmetic mean of the sensitivity and PPV), but it is likely that they should not be deemed equivalent; missing an outbreak may result in many thousands of cases, whereas an unnecessary alert would generally launch an initial low-cost investigation for full determination of the outbreak status.
 This is particularly important in countries with vast heterogeneity in transmission: different weightings should be applied to higher vs. lower priority/risk regions to account for discrepancies in the consequences of incorrect decisions.